Explainable Brain Age Prediction using coVariance Neural Networks: coVariance Neural Networks

 \subsection{VNN Learning}

-The VNN model is trained for a regression task using a dataset of $m$ cortical thickness features and the chronological age for a population.
+The VNN model is trained for a regression task, where the chronological age is predicted using $m$ cortical thickness features.
 Since the VNN architecture has $F$ number of $m$-dimensional outputs in the final layer, $\Phi(\bx;\bC,\cH)$ is of dimensionality $m \times F$.
 The regression output is determined by a readout layer, which evaluates an unweighted mean of all outputs at the final layer of VNN.
 Therefore, the regression output for an individual with cortical thickness $\bx$ is given by

-Prediction using unweighted mean at the output implies that the VNN model exhibits permutation-invariance (i.e., the final output is independent of the permutation of the input features and covariance matrix) and VNN retains its scale-free property.
+Prediction using unweighted mean at the output implies that the VNN model exhibits permutation-invariance (i.e., the final output is independent of the permutation of the input features and covariance matrix).
 Moreover, it allows us to associate a scalar output with each brain region among the $m$ regions at the final layer.
 Specifically, we have

 where $\bp$ is the vector denoting the mean of filter outputs in the final layer's filter bank.
 Note that the mean of all elements in $\bp$ is the prediction $\hat y$ formed in~\eqref{vnn_pred}.
 In the context of cortical thickness datasets, each element of $\bp$ can be associated with a distinct brain region.
 Therefore, $\bp$ is a vector of ``regional contributions" to the output $\hat y$ by the VNN.
 This observation will be instrumental to establishing the interpretability offered by VNNs in the context of $\Delta$-Age prediction in Section~\ref{brain_age_method}.
 For a regression task, the training dataset $\{\bx_i, y_i\}_{i=1}^n$ (where $\bx_i$ are the cortical thickness data for an individual $i$ with chronological age $y_i$) is leveraged to learn the filter taps in $\cH$ for the VNN $\Phi(\cdot;\bC,\cH)$ such that they minimize the training loss, i.e.,